kms15/Attic/notes/SN2410-notes.md

 the bridge address to the address of one of the ports in the bridge, so we use the MAC address from port enp3s0np49.

-Note that Spanning Tree Protocol is off by default, leading to potential broadcast storms if you have any loops/cycles in your network.
-We turn it on for this example (which is safest in the general case).
+Note that STP (and RSTP) is off by default, leading to potential broadcast storms if you have any loops/cycles in your network.
+We thus enable STP on the bridge and then force mstpd daemon to use RSTP (rather than the default of MSTP, which is not yet considered production-ready on generic linux bridges).

 ```
 ip link add name br0 type bridge vlan_filtering 1 stp_state 1
 ip link set dev br0 mtu 9216 up address \
     $(ip link show enp3s0np49 | grep ether | sed "s/ \+/ /g" | cut -d ' ' -f 3)
+mstpctl setforcevers br0 rstp
 ```

 Add two physical ports to the bridge: